 What To Expect If You Start Taking Lithium?

 Those who take lithium will notice an improvement in a short time ( two to three weeks) to start working compared to its competitor antidepressants that take four to six weeks to start working.
-The doses can vary patient to patient, and some people will have additional medications that they need to take with it.
+The doses can vary from patient to patient, and some people will have additional medications that they need to take with it.

 Doctors recommend at least 8 glasses of water and a normal amount of sodium daily.
 The hydration and electrolyte balance of the body can influence how the body absorbs lithium.
 It is important to avoid changing brands and get regular blood work done by the doctor.
 Lithium can be toxic if blood and hydration are out of balance.

 Lithium is a salt-like substance so a mild side effect is an excessive thirst and nausea if you become dehydrated.
 It is important to follow a balanced diet consisting of healthy fats, high fiber grains, quality proteins, fruits and vegetables.